SiaK4/HFS_ResUNet/README.md

 ##### Download the Kolmogorov flow problem (data to be shared soon...)
 Follow the notebook from this source: https://github.com/vivekoommen/NeuralOperator_DiffusionModel/blob/main/case_1_kolmogorov/data/ns_data_generator.ipynb

 ---
+# Checkpoints
+Checkpoints for subcooled pool boiling models with and without high-frequency scaling are included in "Ckpts" directory.
+Checkpoints for Kolmogorov flow problem will be shared soon.

+---
 # Remark